 - Really, Saturninus?
 You think it's a good idea to marry a defeated enemy who has sworn revenge right in front of you and elevate her to empress?
 And then convict the two sons of the man responsible for her son's death based on one piece of evidence that this revenge-sworn Queen of the Goths gave you?
 This is justified since Saturninus is portrayed throughout the play as an arrogant dumbass.

-- Why didn't she go and point them to the guard they aren't exactly hard to find being the sons of the empress.
+- Why didn't she go and point them out to the guard?
+They aren't exactly hard to find, being the sons of the empress.